QMENTA/1000-brains-challenge/README.md

 environment.yml | Conda environment file
-predict_age.py | Python script that implements the age prediction tool using the QMENTA SDK predict_age_settings.json | Settings specification in JSON format that has to be introduced when registering the tool in the QMENTA platform
+predict_age.py | Python script that implements the age prediction tool using the QMENTA SDK predict_age_settings.json | Settings specification in JSON format that has to be introduced when registering the tool in the QMENTA platform test/age.csv | Ages of the subjects in the test set test/ad_subjects.csv | Boolean list indicating which are the subjects with Alzheimer's disease in the whole database